chainguard-dev/terraform-provider-chainguard/docs/index.md

 - `console_api` (String) URL of Chainguard console API.
 - `login_options` (Block, Optional) Options to configure automatic login when Chainguard token is expired. (see [below for nested schema](#nestedblock--login_options))
+- `version_stream_allows` (List of String) An allowlist of version streams.
+Can be either set in the provider or as the "CHAINGUARD_VERSION_ALLOW" environment variable.
+When setting via an environment variable, the list must be comma separated.

+For example, if the resource returns the following versions:

+- foo-1.0
+- foo-1.1
+- foo-1.2

+And the allowlist is set to ["foo-1.0"], then the returned results will return only the version stream "foo-1.0".
+This applies to both EOL and non EOL version streams, and also affects the computed "is_latest" field to only consider the filtered versions.

 <a id="nestedblock--login_options"></a>
 ### Nested Schema for `login_options`